NicholasBHubbard/Yabsm/README.md

 #+author: Nicholas Hubbard

 * Why should I use YABSM?
-  The entire point of YABSM is to make it trivial to set up a custom snapshot system.
+  The entire point of YABSM is to make it effortless to set up a custom snapshot system.
 All you have to do is edit a simple configuration file and run one command.
 YABSM is a workflow tool more than a backup system.